 The Double Hull Tankers, Inc. consolidated and predecessor combined carve-out financial statements are prepared in accordance with generally accepted accounting principles in the United States.
 The consolidated financial statements include the assets and liabilities of the Company and its wholly owned subsidiaries.
 All intercompany balances and transactions have been eliminated upon consolidation or combination.
 For the year ended December 31, 2005, the predecessor combined carve-out financial statements are for the period January 1, 2005 through October 17, 2005, and the consolidated financial statements of the Company and its wholly owned subsidiaries are for the 75 day period from October 18, 2005 (date operations commenced) through December 31, 2005 during which the Company operated as an independent company.
 For the period from January 1, 2005 through October 17, 2005 and for the years ended December 31, 2004 and 2003, the predecessor combined carve-out financial statements presented herein have been carved out of the financial statements of OSG.
 The assets, liabilities, results of operations, and cash flows of the predecessor were carved out of the consolidated financial statements of OSG using specific identification.
 In the preparation of these predecessor carve-out financial statements, general and administrative expenses were not identifiable as relating solely to the vessels.
-General and administrative expenses, consisting primarily of salaries and other employee related costs, office rent, legal and professional fees, and ravel and entertainment were allocated based on OSG Crude's proportionate share of OSG's total ship-operating (calendar) days for each of the periods presented.
-Management believes these allocations to reasonably present the financial position, results of operations and cash flows of OSG Crude.
-However, the predecessor combined carve-out statements of financial position, operations and cash flow may not be indicative of those that would have been realized had OSG Crude operated as
+General and administrative expenses, consisting primarily of salaries and other employee related costs, office rent, legal and professional fees, and travel and entertainment were allocated based on OSG Crude's proportionate share of OSG's total ship-operating (calendar) days for each of the periods presented.
+Management believes these allocations to reasonably present the financial position, results of operations and cash flows of the predecessor combined carve-out statements of OSG Crude operated as an independent stand-alone entity for the periods presented.
+Had OSG Crude operated as an independent stand-alone entity, its res